 The adoption of Topic 842 resulted in recognition of approximately \$1.6 million of right-of-use assets and \$1.6 million of lease liabilities on the Company's balance sheets.
 The adoption did not have a material impact on the Company's statements of operations or accumulated deficit.
-The Company has implemented changes to related processes, controls and disclosures in connection with the adoption of Topic 842.
+The Company has implemented changes to related processes, controls, and disclosures in connection with the adoption of Topic 842.
 The Company will review the classification of newly entered leases as either an operating or a finance lease and recognize a related right-of-use asset and lease liabilities on its balance sheets upon commencement.

-In June 2012, the Company entered into a master lease for the Company's corporate headquarters in Boston office, which was originally set to expire in August 2016.
-On December 21, 2015 and April 15, 2016, the Company renewed the sublease for the Company's corporate headquarters, through August 31, 2021.
-As of March 31, 2019 and 2018, a total security deposit of \$128 thousand is included in deposits on the balance sheet.
+In June 2012, the Company entered into a master lease for the Company's corporate headquarters in Boston office, which was originally set to expire in August 2016, but renewed through August 31, 2021.
+As of June 30, 2019, and December 31, 2018, a total security deposit of \$0.1 million is included in deposits on the Company's balance sheet.